braidn/Knowledge-Repo/Elixir.md

   * ex: `import Module [, only:|except: ]`.
 * Second param is a list of imported functions and their arity: `[flatten: 1]`.
 * This allows the programmer to be specific with what is imported versus taking everything.
+* This can almost be seen as a form of duck typing
+  * ie: If it looks like a list and quacks like a list, it must be a list.

 ### Alias